Finding better ways to provide the materials the world needs

 Tomago’s emissions are among the lowest recorded by any aluminium smelter in the world.
 Emissions created during the smelting process pass through ducting to treatment plants, known as dry scrubbers, where impurities are removed.

-Tomago has a comprehensive environmental management programme, focusing on emissions control and incorporating one of the world’s most advanced pollution-control and environmental protection systems.
+Tomago has a comprehensive environmental management program, focusing on emissions control and incorporating one of the world’s most advanced pollution-control and environmental protection systems.

 How we process personal data provided or obtained through this website.